gusaln/expense-tracker/docs/design.md

 - The user can categorized incomes an expenses, but not transfers.
 - Every account has to have an icon an a color.
 - Every category has to have an icon an a color.
-- Categories for expenses and incomes are diferent.
+- Categories for expenses and incomes are different.

 ## Design